maharjanalvik/Projects/Model Rocket/Description.md

 # Tempest V1 Model Rocket 🚀

 A fully custom-designed and 3D printed model rocket, designed and validated in OpenRocket for stability and flight performance.
-Built primarily from PLA components, Tempest V1 is a lightweight, modular platform capable of consistent flight.
+Built primarily from PLA components, Tempest V1 is capable of reaching 200+ m altitude on an Estes C6-5 motor.